DutchSailor/Dyn2Calc.Struct4U/README.md

 It had not been tested with older or newer versions of Revit and Dynamo.

 ## Material on this repository
--Directory supportfiles contains files with families to use with the nodes and example files.
+* Directory supportfiles contains files with families to use with the nodes and example files.
--Directory nodes contains the versions of the package and the actual nodes
+* Directory nodes contains the versions of the package and the actual nodes

 ## Status